 12.4.
 The home Club is obliged to help the away Club with transport arrangement from airports/hotels/stadiums to airports/hotels/stadiums.
-These transport cost is yet still held be the away Club.
+These transport costs are yet still held by the away Club.

 12.5.
 The home Club is responsible for assuring that the match is recorded in a standard quality and that the away team gets access to the recording through a stick directly after the game

 12.6.
 The involved clubs and/or participation National Association and League Organization agree a clearance model for all general expenses such as price awards (cup and medals for the two Clubs in the Final), streaming activities from matches or other matters with regards to planning and organizing the competition.